 Jamie Bardwell is the Deputy Director of the Women’s Foundation of Mississippi.
 She began as the Director of Programs in 2009 and transitioned to her new role in 2014.
 In this role she leads and manages the grantmaking and advocacy initiatives of the Foundation, focusing on teen pregnancy prevention.
 Jamie earned a B.A. in History from Millsaps College and a Master of Public Policy from The Johns Hopkins University in Baltimore, MD.
 She is a 2012 graduate of the Business Advantage Program at Millsaps College and Leadership Greater Jackson.
+She is also a member of the Mississippi Access to Justice Commission.
 Before moving back to Mississippi she worked at the United States Department of Health and Human Services as a Presidential Management Fellow.
 She lives with her husband, Will, in Jackson.

 LaFawn A. Gilliam